EU slaps economic sanctions on Belarus over rights breaches

 Pratasevich, a dissident journalist, was arrested May 23 after Belarusian flight controllers ordered a Ryanair jet traveling from Greece to Lithuania to land in Minsk.

-“Trade in petroleum products, potassium chloride (‘potash’), and goods used for the production or manufacturing of tobacco products is restricted,” the EU said in a statement.
+“Trade in petroleum products, potassium chloride (‘potash’), and goods used for the production or manufacturing of tobacco products is restricted,” the EU said.
 The sanctions also include a ban on sales to Belarus of equipment and software that can be used to monitor the internet and phone calls.

+The sanctions also restrict Belarus' access to EU capital markets and halted payments to the country's public sector by the European Investment Bank.

 The EU has gradually ratcheted up sanctions since Lukashenko — dubbed the last dictator in Europe — won a sixth term last August in elections the bloc called fraudulent.